 - New companies: Certain organizations and companies preferring to acquire FinTech applications but possess less experience from that of the banks.
 Therefore before applying for the application to such companies, it becomes imperative to check whether they are licensed appropriately or not.
 You can do so by having a look at the reviews and disclosure statements as it can ensure you that you are going to buy the right products from a trustworthy company.

 FAQs most asked by the people regarding FinTech application

 An incumbent refers to the large companies which have been established as a part of the finance sector, generally a bank.

 - Is a bank called a Fintech?

 Yes, because banks provide several innovative FinTech services and products to the people.
-It also partners with Induji Tech companies to equip their services with the latest innovations.

 - Are leading tech institutions like Google and Amazon finTech organizations?

 While talking about the leading tech enterprises such as Google and Amazon they can be referred to as FinTech organizations.
 It is so; because they too offer financial products and services to the people to a limited extent only.

 These are the lesser-known facts about FinTech application.
 The unbeatable advancements in technologies including its remarkable services and products not only make the finance sector much easier but also easily attainable and accessible.
 Now, people don’t have to worry much regarding any important fund transfer, banking transactions and making payments anymore.